dpotekhin/ToonBoomHarmonyScripts/ps_build/PS_SceneHelper/Readme.md

 ### Installation:
 Copy all files from this folder to [Harmony User Scripts directory](https://docs.toonboom.com/help/harmony-20/premium/scripting/import-script.html).\
-Add scripts "PS_ReloadScene", "PS_OpenSceneFolder", "PS_OpenTemplateFolder", "PS_OpenScriptsFolder", "PS_OpenPencilTextureFolder", "PS_BackupScene", "PS_OpenBackupFolder" to a panel.
+Add the scripts "PS_ReloadScene", "PS_OpenSceneFolder", "PS_OpenTemplateFolder", "PS_OpenScriptsFolder", "PS_OpenPencilTextureFolder", "PS_BackupScene", "PS_OpenBackupFolder", "PS_BackupTBHSettings" to a panel.
 Don't copy folder "packages" if you don't want to add items to the Main Menu.